Looking for a job? A career change perhaps? You might as well think about the holidays as a potential job hunting season for you.

-- Update your resume – A resume sells your skills so add any and all new trainings you’ve underwent.
+- Update your resume – A resume sells your skills so add any and all new trainings you’ve undergone.
 Better yet, try to get a new skill.
-Take classes, online courses or be part of professional groups that can help improve and upgrade your knowledge.
-It will greatly enhance your chances in the market.
+Take classes, online courses, or be part of professional group that can help improve and upgrade your knowledge.
+You may wish to use a professional resume writing service to help you with updating your resume, for example, resume writing in texas.
+This could greatly enhance your chances in the market.

 - Talk with other people – Let people know that you are looking for a job.
 Sometimes, even the most unexpected people can help you when least expected.
 Go out there, attend events and advertise yourself.
 Have a business card handy, too.

 - Schedule your activities – Set goals for your job-hunting plans daily or as often as you possibly can.
 This is to keep you focused and not be carried away with all the buzz of the holiday season.

 - Mindset – Organize your thoughts.
 Pay attention to your goals and don’t lose your way.
 Do not give in to the unpleasant feeling of being currently unemployed.
 Just keep going.

 In today’s World, you must be connected if you want to be competitive.
 Here are a few things you need to do online.

 - Be visible – Make a LinkedIn profile if you don’t have one.
 Update your status and contacts.
 Talk with other professionals and seek for advice.
 Build relationships.
 Employers often look for professionals through this site so don’t miss the chance of getting selected.
 See this useful resource from Increditools which lists the best automation tools and bots for Linkedin, which both employers and potential employees can use to help improve their reach and engagement on this platform.